karolpivo/wintriage/readme.md

 # Creating Windows executable

-Python is not usually on Windows.
-Installing any software as part of Incident Response is not ideal first step!
+Python is not usually installed on Windows.
 The best option is to covert the python script to Windows EXE using py2exe - http://www.py2exe.org/ py2exe is a Python Distutils extension which converts Python scripts into executable Windows programs, able to run without requiring a Python installation.

 1. Download and install py2exe - http://sourceforge.net/projects/py2exe/files/py2exe/